ivanoats/blog.ivanstorck.com/pages/articles/2014-06-16-ember-part-2-getting-started/index.md

 date: 2016-09-12
 layout: post
 tags: javascript, ember, frameworks
+description: "Here is the quickest way to get started with [Ember](http://emberjs.com/)."
 ---
 Here is the quickest way to get started with [Ember](http://emberjs.com/).
 ### Prerequisites